DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     accuracy: ["Providers will ask to see hard copies for any qualifications awarded"],
     notes: [
-      "This may be a want, more than a need.",
-      "Not currently shown to providers"
+      "This may be a want, more than a need.", "However, a dance provider mentioned they’d use this information to make sure they didn’t send a trainee teacher to one of the schools they had previously trained at.", "Not currently shown to providers."
     ]
   }
 }) }}